DuqueDeTuring/books2explore/readme.md

 - Programming Interviews Exposed: Secrets to Landing Your Next Job by John Mongan, Noah Kindler  |
 - Programming Language Pragmatics by Michael L. Scott  |
 - Programming on Purpose: Essays on Software Design by P. J. Plauger  |
+- Project Hail Mary.
+By Andy Weir
 - Project Management: Best Practices for It Professionals by Richard Murch  |
 - Prolog Programming for Artificial Intelligence (4th Edition) (International Computer Science Series) by Ivan Bratko
 - Prometheus Rising by Robert Anton Wilson
+- Propaganda and the Public Mind.
+By Noam Chomsky & David Barsamian
 - Propositional and Predicate Calculus: A Model of Argument by Derek Goldrei
 - Proust and the Squid: The Story and Science of the Reading Brain by Maryanne Wolf
 - Proust Was a Neuroscientist by Jonah Lehrer  |
 - Psychopolitics: Neoliberalism and New Technologies of Power (Verso Futures)
+- Public Opinion.
+By Walter Lippmann
 - Purity and Danger: An Analysis of Concepts of Pollution and Taboo is a 1966 book by the anthropologist and cultural theorist Mary Douglas.
 (Libro mencionado por Janine Wedel en un podcast sobre “How Power came to “Trump” policy and democracy”)
 - Python in Practice: Create Better Programs Using Concurrency, Libraries, and Patterns (Developer's Library), Mark Summerfield
 - QED: The Strange Theory of Light and Matter by Richard P. Feynman
 - Quality Is Free: The Art of Making Quality Certain: How to Manage Quality - So That It Becomes A Source of Profit for Your Business by Philip B. Crosby
 - Quantum Man: Richard Feynman's Life in Science (Great Discoveries) by Lawrence M. Krauss
 - Quartz 2D Graphics for Mac OS X Developers by R Scott Thompson
+- Question of Time, A. By Scientific American Editors
 - Questioning Technology by Andrew Feenberg
+- Quicksilver: The Baroque Cycle #1.
+By Neal Stephenson
+- Quiet: The Power of Introverts in a World That Can't Stop Talking.
+By Susan Cain
+- Rabbits, Terry Miles
 - Race After Technology: Abolitionist Tools for the New Jim Code by Ruha Benjamin
-- Rabbits, Terry Miles
 - Radical Uncertainty Decision-Making Beyond the Numbers (https://wwnorton.com/books/9781324004776)
 - Raise the Red Lantern: Three Novellas (9780060596330): Su Tong: Books  (En un post de reddit recomendado en una conversación sobre ficción historia no occidental y/o blanca)
 - Range: Why Generalists Triumph in a Specialized World by David J. Epstein
 - Rare Earth: Why Complex Life is Uncommon in the Universe by Peter D. Ward, Donald Brownlee
 - Reaching for the Moon: The Autobiography of NASA Mathematican Katherine Johnson.
+- Ready Player One.
+By Ernest Cline
 - Real-Time Rendering, Second Edition by Tomas Akenine-Möller, Eric Haines
 - Realms of Tolkien: Images of Middle-earth by Ted Nasmith
 - Reasons and Persons by Derek Parfit